Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 - Alaska SeaLife Center

-One other popular thing to do in Seward is taking a cruise out on Resurrection bay to hopefully spot whales, puffins, and otters.
-You can also visit the Alaska SeaLife Center which gives you a closer experience to some animals like sea lions.
+One other popular thing to do in Seward is taking a cruise out on Resurrection Bay to hopefully spot whales, puffins, and otters.
+You can also visit the Alaska SeaLife Center where you can experience animals like sea lions up close.

 Here are some of our recommendations for cafes and restaurants in Seward, Alaska: